timothyclifford/planet-earth/README.md

 - [Precious Plastic](https://preciousplastic.com/en/) create tools that make it easier to start recycling plastic
 - [Circular Berlin](http://circular.berlin/) are a non-profit reshaping Berlin’s metabolism – by developing the local circular economy agenda and its implementation, through research, community-building and practical programmes
 - [PureWaste](https://www.purewaste.org/) manufacture clothing out of waste material
+- [Resyn](https://resyn.io/) connect sustainable producers online, directly to each other — and to local retailers and consumers — to help regions transition to local, renewable, circular economies
 - [Storr Cupboard](https://storrcupboard.com/) shares recipes and tips around food waste and leftovers
 - [Shop Ethical Guide](https://www.ethical.org.au/3.4.2/) lists the environmental and social record of companies behind common brand names
 - [Zero Waste Labs](http://zerowastelabs.com/) are a collective of designers, engineers and techies investigating zero waste, closed loop systems that are practical for urban, high density life